 Each player gets a turn to decide whether they want to add more cards to their hand in an effort to get closer to 21.
 The player loses the hand if the dealer's total is closer to the 21 at the end of the round or if the player's hand exceeds 21.
 It's important to keep in mind that the players at the table are not in competition with each other, as all are going against the dealer's hand only.

-Knowing the value of each card is an essential part of getting started playing blackjack, and luckily it’s extremely straight-forward.
+Knowing the value of each card is an essential part when you start to play blackjack online, and luckily it's extremely straight-forward.
 Here are the blackjack rules for card values: